Akm0d/slack-formula/docs/index.rst

 .. _index:

-.. ``template-formula`` documentation master file.
+.. ``slack-formula`` documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to template-formula's documentation!
+Welcome to slack-formula's documentation!
 ============================================

 .. toctree::